 According to court documents, between May 2005 and September 2007, Wagner served as ULSC's acting executive director and Julie Matau served as ULSC's office manager and grant administrator.
-Julie Matau, together with Wagner, was responsible for submitting applications for federal grant funding, managing ULSC's federal funds and issuing employee payroll checks.
+Wagner was responsible for overseeing all aspects of ULSC's work, including the administration of ULSC's federal grants.
 Wagner and Julie Matau exercised joint signatory authority over ULSC's bank accounts.
 Andrea Matau worked as one of ULSC's legal assistants and reported directly to Julie Matau.

-According to court documents, between September 2005 and September 2007, Julie Matau and Wagner arranged for themselves, Andrea Matau, and Julie and Andrea Matau's relatives to receive unlawful payments from the federal grant funds.
-According to court documents, Julie Matau unlawfully received \$65,649 in federal grant funds; Andrea Matau unlawfully received \$24,634 in federal grant funds; Wagner unlawfully received \$31,292 in federal grant funds; and the Mataus' relatives received \$38,188 in federal grant funds.
+In his guilty plea, Wagner admitted that he signed blank ULSC checks for Julie Matau's use in exchange for unlawful payments that she provided to him.
+According to court documents, between September 2005 and September 2007, Wagner unlawfully received \$31,292 in federal grant funds; Julie Matau unlawfully received \$65,649 in federal grant funds; Andrea Matau unlawfully received \$24,634 in federal grant funds; and the Mataus' relatives received \$38,188 in federal grant funds.

 In her guilty plea, Julie Matau admitted that she knew that they had no legal entitlement to receive these federal grant funds and that their receipt of the federal funds violated the terms and conditions of the grants.
-Julie Matau also admitted that she had no intention of repaying the money to ULSC or the federal government, or of requiring others to repay the money.
 In her guilty plea, Andrea Matau admitted that she participated in the theft by personally receiving \$24,634 in unlawful payments and by permitting Julie Matau to deposit additional unlawful payments in Andrea Matau's personal bank account and in their joint bank account.